HNx1/IdentityLM/README.md

 ### Background

-- Recently a [https://arxiv.org/pdf/2301.10226.pdf](paper about watermarking LM output) was awarded outstanding paper at ICML, which brought it to my attention.
+- Recently a [https://arxiv.org/pdf/2301.10226.pdf](paper) about watermarking LM output was awarded outstanding paper at ICML, which brought it to my attention.
 It's a very interesting paper - I highly recommend reading it as it basically explains the logic behind the logit biasing and token grouping, and also why I'm excited about minimal perplexity loss and the potential of beam